ni/javascript-styleguide/README.md

 If there are situations where the analysis time for enabling the type checked rules is an excessive burden you may consider creating a separate ESLint configuration that avoids extending the type checked rules and omits the `parserOptions.project` configuration to run in specific scenarios.

-See discussion in the [performance section](https://github.com/typescript-eslint/typescript-eslint/blob/main/docs/getting-started/linting/TYPED_LINTING.md#performance) of the Getting Started - Linting with Type Information guide.
+See discussion in the [performance section](https://typescript-eslint.io/troubleshooting/typed-linting/performance/) of the Getting Started - Linting with Type Information guide.

 ### Angular linting performance

-Deviations from the `@angular-eslint schematic`, `@ni/eslint-config-angular`, and the [`parserOptions.project`](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/parser#parseroptionsproject) configurations can result in significant performance degredation.
-Fully manual configuration [is not recommended](https://github.com/angular-eslint/angular-eslint#going-fully-manual-not-recommended).
-Read `@angular-eslint`'s [section on performance](https://github.com/angular-eslint/angular-eslint#eslint-configs-and-performance) for information on addressing slow linting processes.
+Deviations from the `angular-eslint`, `@ni/eslint-config-angular`, and the [`parserOptions.project`](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/parser#parseroptionsproject) configurations can result in significant performance degredation.
+Read `angular-eslint`'s [section on performance](https://github.com/angular-eslint/angular-eslint/blob/v19.0.0/docs/RULES_REQUIRING_TYPE_INFORMATION.md) for information on addressing slow linting processes.

 ## License